Evovest/EvoTrees.jl/docs/src/tutorials/offset-usage.md

 # Usage of Offset

 Offset terms allow incorporating prior knowledge or the output of an existing model directly into the boosted tree training process.
-Rather than learning the full response from scratch, EvoTrees learns only the **residual** - the incremental signal beyond what the offset already explains.
+Rather than learning the full response from scratch, EvoTrees learns only the **residual**: the incremental signal beyond what the offset already explains.

 This tutorial demonstrates offset usage on the Titanic survival dataset.
 A linear logistic regression (GLM) using only `Age` and `Sex` is fitted first as a baseline.
 Its linear predictions (logits) are then passed as an offset to EvoTrees, which learns to capture the remaining variation from the other features.
 Comparing feature importances between the two EvoTrees models reveals how the offset absorbs the linear signal, leaving the trees to focus on non-linear structure and interactions.